nextguyover/Confab-Docs/docs/config/index.md

 # Backend Configuration Reference

-Confab's main configuration is done by editing the `appsettings.json` file, which will be found at the same location as your main Confab executable.
+Confab's main configuration is done by editing the `appsettings.json` file.
+The location of this file depends on your install method (1).
+{ .annotate }

+1.
+    === "Docker"
+        Run this command to copy the file out of the container:

+        ```bash
+        docker cp confab:/confab-config/appsettings.json ./appsettings.json
+        ```

+        Edit the file on your host system as required, then copy the file back into the container with:

+        ```bash
+        docker cp ./appsettings.json confab:/confab-config/appsettings.json
+        ```

+    === "Bare Metal"
+        The `appsettings.json` file is found in the same directory as your Confab executable.

 This page provides a reference for the configuration file.

 !!! note
     All of the following code snippets on this page are for the `appsettings.json` file.
 This will not be specified per-block.